Rudman Center Advisory Board

 Paul W. Chant is a shareholder with Cooper Cargill Chant in North Conway.
 He is a litigator, with an emphasis on personal injury, medical malpractice and workers’ compensation matters.
 He has practiced in Nashua and North Conway during his career.
 Paul attended the University of Vermont for undergrad and Boston University for law school.

-Paul is President-Elect of the NH Bar Association.
+Paul is Immediate Past President of the NH Bar Association.
 He previously served on the NHBA Board of Governors as both a Hillsborough Country representative, Carroll County representative, and as a Governor-at-Large.
 He chaired the New Hampshire Bar Foundation (NHBF) Board during years when it generated the highest IOLTA revenues.
 He also served on and Chaired the NH Association for Justice (NHAJ) Board.
 Chant is currently a member of the Access to Justice Commission as a NHBA appointee.

 Over the years, Chant has sat on and/or served as Chair or President of a wide variety of Boards, including the Mount Washington Valley Economic Council, The Barnstormers Theatre, The Ham Arena, the N.H.
 Charitable Foundation North Country Advisory Board, the Book Love Foundation, The Tamworth Foundation, the Nashua Youth Council, the Nashua Chamber of Commerce and the CASA NH Board; he also serves as the Tamworth School Moderator.